-Through our headquarters in Richmond, DMV operates 75 customer service centers, five mobile customer service centers, 57 DMV Selects, 13 permanent motor carrier service centers (weigh stations), 12 mobile weigh crews, three telephone call centers, automated telephone service, two DMV Connect teams, two mobile apps, and a website that offers more than 30 transactions.
+Through our headquarters in Richmond, DMV operates 75 customer service centers, five mobile customer service centers, 50 DMV Selects, 13 permanent motor carrier service centers (weigh stations), 13 mobile weigh crews, a virtual customer contact center, automated telephone service, five DMV Connect teams, two mobile apps, and a website that offers more than 40 transactions.

 What We Do

 DMV's responsibilities include vehicle titling and registration, driver licensing and maintenance of driver and vehicle records.
 The agency also collects Virginia's fuel tax, monitors the state's trucking industry and serves as Virginia's Highway Safety Office.
 In addition, the agency effectively enforces motoring and transportation-related tax laws, and efficiently collects and distributes transportation-related revenues.

 During the 2016 fiscal year, DMV collected $2.6 billion in revenue for Virginia's transportation programs.
 The agency’s FY16 operating budget was $237.3 million.

 The agency also provides a convenient portal for citizens to access other state agency services.

 - Our Mission-Purpose: superior service - secure credentials - saving lives.